Valar Morghulis: At Dragonstone

 Stannis tries to strangle Melisandre for his defeat but relents after truly comprehending her involvement in Renly's death.
 His faith in her is restored when he sees visions in the flames.

 In the Westerlands

 Escorting Jaime to King's Landing, Brienne finds three women lynched by Stark soldiers for sleeping with Lannister soldiers.
-She kills the Stark soldiers before burying the women.
+She kills the Stark soldiers after one recognizes Jaime before burying the women.
 Brienne reminds Jaime that she serves Catelyn, not House Stark.

 Robb confides in Catelyn that he loves Talisa and will not proceed with the arranged marriage to House Frey.
 Despite Catelyn's warning, Robb marries Talisa.

 At Winterfell

 Under siege, Theon rejects Luwin's advice to leave for the Night's Watch, believing Jon will kill him.
 Theon tries to rally his men, but is knocked out by Dagmer and brought to the Bolton forces.
 Luwin is stabbed by Dagmer.

 Bran and his party find Winterfell burned and Luwin dying in the Godswood, advising them to head for the Wall before having Osha mercifully kill him.